TheShonuff/100-days-of-code/r1-log.md

 ### R1D13
 Light day.
 Just did some Styling and learned CSS Grid.
 Wrote some more prototype ideas for project idea coming down the pipe.

+### R1D14
+Light day.
+Troubleshooted some issues in REACT.